tomcritchlow/tomcritchlow.github.io/_posts/2016-10-21-indie-blogging-distribution.md

 So, here's something of a little manifesto or rallying cry:

 - If you only spend your time on Facebook/Twitter/Medium then stream in, stream out - you're going to get what you ask for.
-A fleeting set of stories loosly bound.
+A fleeting set of stories loosely bound.
 - So, spend time in the corners of the web.
 Subscribe to some newsletters.
 Bookmark some forums and blogs in your browser and show up regularly.
 It's hard, there's no stream.
-But you'll start to find the mom&pop internet not the shopping mall internet.
+But you'll start to find the mom & pop internet not the shopping mall internet.
 - Dabble with your own space.
 Dabble with your own voice.
 Own your own platform.
 - But don't stop there - own your own distribution too!
 Build a newsletter.
 Build a messenger bot to alert people to new posts.
 Build your own stream.
 Create a shared delusion of showing up regularly.